-Item Description Card Reader The card reader allows you to use the following digital storage cards: □ SD / MMC MMC (MultiMedia Card) / RSMMC SD (Secure Digital) / Mini SD / SDHC / SDXC (up to UHS-II) Push the card into the slot and it will appear as a removable device.
+Item Description 2-in-1 Audio Jack (Headphone-Out & S/ PDIF-Out Jack) Headphones may be connected through this jack.
+Note : Set your system's volume to a reduced level before connecting to this jack.
+In addition this jack also functions as a S/PDIF (Sony/Philips Digital Interface Format) Out port allowing you to connect your DVD-capable PC to a Dolby AC-3 compatible receiver for "5.1" or 'dts' surround sound.
+Card Reader The card reader allows you to use the following digital storage cards: □ SD / MMC MMC (MultiMedia Card) / RSMMC SD (Secure Digital) / Mini SD / SDHC / SDXC (up to UHS-II) Push the card into the slot and it will appear as a removable device.
 DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
 HDMI-Out Port The HDMI-Out (High-Definition Multimedia Interface) port is an audio/video connector interface for transmitting uncompressed digital streams.
-This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device (see "Configuring an External Display (NVIDIA)" on page C - 17) by means of a HDMI cable.
+This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device (see "" on page C - 16) by means of a HDMI cable.
 Note that HDMI carries both audio and video signals.
-Headphone-Out Jack Headphones or speakers may be connected through this jack.
-Note : Set your system's volume to a reduced level before connecting to this jack.
-Line-In Jack The Line-In jack allows you to play audio sources through the computer's speakers.
-Note that audio input through Line-in will default to the mute setting.
-To set up your audio sources to play through the Line-in jack go to the Sound ocntrol panel and make sure the Mute box is not checked.